Twice a week during story time Mrs. Lauren turns the Children's Library into a place where imaginations grow and flourish.

-To log into eBooks, you need the account number from your library card.
+Use the account number from your library card to log into eBooks.
 Your password is your phone number.

 The Library has free Wi-Fi and 13 computer terminals and two laptops with Internet access for patrons.
 Use of the terminals is on a "first come, first serve" basis.
 Patrons working on employment or educational applications, course work, or webinars may be granted additional time.
 Printing is 25-cents per page.